All Episodes

 It was published by Doubleday, and I have a series of volumes.

-And this work has expanded substantially in the last five to seven years and it will be
+This work has expanded substantially in the last five to seven years, and it will be some time before I can bring those to completion.

-One is called Velikovsky and the other is called In Saturn's Shadow.
+One is called Velikovsky, and the other is called In Saturn's Shadow.

 And that second documentary does highlight the Saturn research.

-So I'm hoping that through a series of video documentaries we will be able to save some
+So I'm hoping that through a series of video documentaries, we will be able to save some time in bridging the communications gap here to get a general story out to people, and then that the published material would follow that.

-But this is a field in which the interest has been very high now by scholars who have been pursuing the historical material and I think there is an incredible story that is going to come out in the next few years.
+But this is a field in which the interest has been very high now by scholars who have been pursuing the historical material.

 Do you expect there to be discoveries in modern astronomy or science, any other field of science, which will begin to verify Velikovsky?

-I mean, everything that we have learned about the planets as the result of space age discovery
+I mean, everything that we have learned about the planets as the result of space age discovery has emphasized recent geological activity.

 All right, Dave.

-The works of Velikovsky and beyond.
+The works of Vilikovsky and Beyond.

 Less than two and a half, or just about two and a half hours now to order the newsletter.